An official website of the State of Oregon

 You are here:

-The mission of DPSST is to promote excellence in public safety by delivering quality training and developing and upholding professional standards for police, fire, corrections, parole and probation, polygraph and telecommunications personnel, in addition to licensing private security providers and private investigators in Oregon.
+The mission of DPSST is to cultivate excellence in public safety by delivering quality training and developing and upholding professional standards for police, fire, corrections, parole and probation, polygraph and telecommunications personnel, in addition to licensing private security providers and private investigators in Oregon.

 DPSST’s jurisdiction for Private Security complaints is limited to the standards required for public safety officer certification established by the Board on Public Safety Standards and Training.
 These standards can be found in Oregon Revised Statutes accessible in the link below.